candacemonster/journal-for-wellbeing/_posts/2025-06-29-prompt-what-wants-to-be-heard.md

 Take five minutes.
 Unrushed.
 No pressure to solve anything.
 Just a page, a breath, and a little space to listen inward.

-**Prompt:**
+---

+### Why Listening Inward Matters

+Naming the truth of a feeling—even without fixing or changing it—reduces the grip of shame, rumination, or invisible overwhelm.
+Dr. Dan Siegel calls this “name it to tame it”: when we put words to an experience, the brain’s emotional reactivity decreases and self-trust grows.
+Listening first (before leaping to solution) is a skill—even a kindness—we can give ourselves.

+---

+### The Prompt

+**Ask:**
 *“What have I not let myself say out loud?”*
 or
 *“What have I been feeling but holding back?”*

 Let whatever surfaces be enough—tiredness, frustration, uncertainty, hope.
-Don’t try to clean it up or explain it.
-Write a few lines just as it is.
+Don’t try to clean it up or explain it away.
+Write a few lines just as it arrives.

+---

+### Ways to Write

-You can write as if you’re speaking to that feeling—“You’ve been carrying this for a while.”
-Or from it—“I’m exhausted and need a break.”
-Either way is fine.
+- Write as if you’re speaking to that feeling:
+  “You’ve been carrying this for a while.
+I’m here now.”
+- Or, write *from* it:
+  “I’m exhausted and need a break.”
+Either way, presence counts more than polish.

-If nothing comes at first, write: *“I’m listening.”* Keep the pen moving.
-Even that shows presence.
+If nothing comes at first, write: *“I’m listening.”*
+Keep the pen (or cursor) moving.
+Even that is a form of presence.

+---

 No fixing.
 No conclusions.
 Just honesty.

-If starting messy feels hard, [this note](/start-where-you-are/) might help.
-If keeping it short helps you return tomorrow, [this one](/a-few-lines-a-day/) is for you.
+If you need permission to start in the mess, [this note](/start-where-you-are/) helps.
+Prefer brevity?
+[A Few Lines That Change Everything](/a-few-lines-a-day/) might be right for you.

+---

-Close the notebook when something in you feels named—even if it’s only a fragment.
+Close the notebook or note when something in you feels named—even if it’s only a fragment.

 You listened.
 That’s enough for today.

+---

+**What wants to be heard in you—right now?
+If you care to share, a line or two is always welcome (but never required).**